 - Stir in the crumbled blue cheese.

-- If the dressing is too thick, just add a teaspoon or two of water.
-It will thicken up as it ages.
+- The dressing tastes best if you let it sit in the fridge for a few hours, and will thicken as it ages.
+If the dressing is too thick, just add a teaspoon or two of water.

-- Blue cheese dressing will last in the fridge for several days in a tightly sealed container.
+- Storage instructions: Blue cheese dressing will last in the fridge for about a week in a tightly sealed container.
 This dairy-based salad dressing doesn't freeze well, so it's best to use it up and make more!